 (BEGIN VIDEO CLIP)

-REP. DEBBIE WASSERMAN SCHULTZ, D-FLA.: Based on what you know, would Mr. Trump or did he lie about colluding and coordinating with the Russians at any point during the campaign?
+DEBBIE WASSERMAN SCHULTZ, U.S. REPRESENTATIVE, FLORIDA, DEMOCRATIC: Based on what you know, would Mr. Trump or did he lie about colluding and coordinating with the Russians at any point during the campaign?

 COHEN: So as I stated in my testimony, I wouldn't use the word "colluding."
 Was there something odd about the back and forth praise with President Putin?
 Yes, but I'm not really sure that I can answer that question in terms of collusion.